-Deanza college has excellent tutoring services and I highly recommend that every student get regular tutoring if she / he needs it, .. or even if you don't need it.
+Deanza college has excellent tutoring services and I highly recommend that every get regular tutoring.
 I will also try to set up group tutoring session by asking about the times that they are available.
 The tutorial center in S43 can often find a tutor for a group session.
-During summer session tutors may not be available